Andreas-Coding/CharsetTranslator.ahk/README.md

 # CharsetTranslator.ahk
-And easy framework for your charset translations written in Autohotkey v1
+And easy to use framework for your charset translations written in AutoHotkey v1